 “Yes, it does.
 I was a skeptic, but it does a great job.
 When I bought the Char-Broil Kettleman, I thought it would be another Weber Kettle Grill, but it wasn’t.
 It was a better grill with refinements that make it cook as a charcoal grill with several features of a gas grill.”

 True, the Kettleman does kind of look like the classic Weber charcoal grill that most people are familiar with.
-The “features of a gas grill” that Jim W. referred to are faster cooking times and the ability to cook at hotter temperatures.
+I’m not entirely clear on what the “features of a gas grill” that Jim W. referred to are, but he seems quite pleased with his Char-Broil Kettleman..

 The Char-Broil Signature TRU-Infrared 325 is a really nice-looking grill, and it’s on the lower end of what most full-sized infrared grills cost.
 Out of 105 Amazon reviews as of this writing, 77 of them (73%) are 5-star ratings.
 17 people gave it a rating of 3 stars or less, and many of those are complaints that have little or nothing to do with how the grill performs.
 There are some gripes about the design of the cabinet, a couple of people had problems with the ignition switch, one person got a damaged unit which may have occurred during shipping.
 As far as cooking goes, pretty much everyone says it’s awesome.
 “Sarasota Real Estate Geek,” who I assume is a real estate agent in Sarasota, Florida, has this to say:

 “We’ve had this grill for almost a year now.
 It really is terrific.
 It’s not rusting.
 It has room for a lot of food items at the same time, and it cooks really well.”